noahbroyles/Robocrypt/README.md

 Returns the location of the salt file used for cryptography.
 On Unix systems the salt file is at `/var/secure/robocrypt.salt`, and on Windows the salt is at `C:/secure/robocrypt.salt`.
+If a custom salt is specified in the environment variable `ROBO_SALT_FILE`, it will be used instead of the OS default.

 **Returns**